kvn-lee/aind-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: First, we identify the naked twins.
-Once identifying the naked twins, we can constrain the remove the naked twins from the possibilities of the naked twins' units.
+Once identifying the naked twins, we can constrain the remove the naked twins from the possibilities of the naked twins' peers by using the eliminate and only_choice methods.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We can implement the functions we created in the lecture to also solve diagonal units by including them within the unitlist.
+A: We can implement the functions (eliminate, only_choice, and naked_twins) we created in the lecture to also solve diagonal units by including them within the unitlist.

 ### Install